 Boat canvas is subject to severe punishment.
-Moisture can cause canvas to shrink and can promote the formation of mildew, especially if the canvas is dirty.
-Temperature changes and exposure to sunlight can cause plastics to stiffen and crack.
-Exposure to chemicals in the air can, over time, cause plastics and fabrics to decay.
-Salt water can corrode metal fittings.
+Moisture may cause canvas to shrink and may promote the formation of mildew, especially if the canvas is dirty.
+Temperature changes and exposure to sunlight may cause plastics to stiffen and crack.
+Exposure to chemicals in the air may, over time, cause plastics and fabrics to decay.

 Canvas is water repellent; it is not waterproof.
 When it is raining, some leakage may occur.
 Keep objects from touching a canvas interior.
 It may begin leaking at the point of contact.
-If canvas begins leaking at a seam, apply a seam sealer compound or rub a stick of paraffin along the affected area.
+If canvas begins leaking at a seam, apply a seam-sealer compound or rub a stick of paraffin along the affected area.
 Repellence to water at the seam will also increase with time as the thread will expand after a few rains.